Nina G

 every premium.

-£95M is converted to ICP and staked in NNS neurons — the governance layer of the Internet Computer Protocol.
-8-year neurons currently earn approximately 9–10% base APY, rising year-on-year as the neuron's age bonus builds (up to +25% over 4 years).
+£95M is staked in NNS neurons earning 9–10% APY.
 That yield — not the principal — funds every insurance premium.
-At a realistic claim rate of 3–5% across one million cats, Year 1 yield of ~£9M covers the insurer and claims comfortably without any ICP appreciation at all.
-To ensure the £95M principal is returned in full on Bonanza Day, dissolution begins in Year 3 — the neuron starts dissolving over the final two years so the principal is fully liquid and returned to holders by Year 5.
+At 3–5% claim rate across one million cats, Year 1 yield of ~£9M covers the insurer comfortably without any ICP appreciation.
+Dissolution begins Year 3 so the full £95M principal is liquid and returned at Year 5.

 The Insurer Partnership Model

-Yield-funded premiums · escalating as ICP appreciates · capped at an agreed maximum
+Yield-funded · escalating · capped at agreed maximum

-Year ICP Scenario NNS Yield Available Est. Annual Claims (3–5%) Insurer Premium Paid Protocol Action
+Year ICP Scenario NNS Yield Est. Claims Protocol Action

-★ Year 3 dissolution is the key structural mechanic — the neuron begins dissolving over exactly 2 years so the principal is fully liquid and returned to holders on Bonanza Day at Year 5.
-Yield continues to accrue and be paid to the insurer throughout the dissolve period.
-The £95M principal is returned at cycle close — Year 5 if ICP grows as modelled, or early if yield cannot fund the insurer beyond Year 1.
-All yield figures assume 8-year neuron with age bonus building.
-Claims estimated at 3–5% of 1M cats, average payout £150–250.
-All figures illustrative — subject to ICP market conditions and insurer negotiations.
+★ Year 3 dissolution — neuron dissolves over 2 years so principal is fully liquid at Year 5.
+All yield figures assume 8-year neuron with age bonus.
+Claims at 3–5% of 1M cats.
+Illustrative — subject to ICP market conditions and insurer negotiations.

 What £100 actually